 - Wilfully failing to deduct PAYE and National Insurance Contributions

 - Failing to regard statutory minimum wage requirements

 - Making unlawful deductions from employees’ wages

-A company director can also be held personally liability for acts or omissions committed during the course of their appointment, including: unlawful discrimination; endangering workers’ pensions through chronic mismanagement; health and safety offences; environmental breaches; corporate manslaughter; and wilfully ignoring the involvement of others in fraud, bribery, or money laundering offences.
+A company director can also be held personally liable for acts or omissions committed during the course of their appointment, including unlawful discrimination; endangering workers’ pensions through chronic mismanagement; health and safety offences; environmental breaches; corporate manslaughter; and wilfully ignoring the involvement of others in fraud, bribery, or money laundering offences.